jjanixx/jjanixx/README.md

 - 👋 Hi, I’m @jjanixx
 - 👀 I’m interested in AI and Computer Vision
-- 🌱 I’m currently studying Robotics, Cognition, Intelligence @TUM
+- 🌱 I’m Founder at alago.ai
 - 📫 How to reach me: janick.hofer@tum.de